beetbox/beets/docs/reference/cli.rst

     situation and avoid duplicating any items.
 In this situation, the "copy files" option (``-c``/``-C`` on the command line or ``import_copy`` in the config file) has slightly different behavior: it causes files to be *moved*, rather than duplicated, if they're already in your library.
+(The same is true, of course, if ``import_move`` is enabled.)
 That is, your directory structure will be updated to reflect the new tags if copying is enabled; you never end up with two copies of the file.
-That means that the "delete files" (``import_delete``) option is ignored when re-importing as well.

     The ``-L`` (``--library``) flag is also useful for retagging.
 Instead of listing paths you want to import on the command line, specify a :doc:`query